Drivetrain simulation using variational autoencoders: Numerical results

-\textbf{Generation of new jerk signals by sampling from the latent space:} Conditional generative models allow the generation of labeled jerk signals for a given torque demand.
-Figures~\ref{fig:CVAE_gen} and \ref{fig:GMM-CVAE_gen}, the latter included in {\ref{appendixD:CVAE_results}} to avoid redundancies here, present new jerk signal generation for a given desired torque demand as a condition using CVAE and GMM-CVAE, respectively.
-Figures~\ref{fig:CVAE_gen}\textbf{a} and \ref{fig:GMM-CVAE_gen}\textbf{a} show a newly generated jerk spectrogram obtained for a specific torque and vehicle type A, for CVAE and GMM-CVAE, respectively.
-Figures~\ref{fig:CVAE_gen}\textbf{b} and \ref{fig:GMM-CVAE_gen}\textbf{b} show the corresponding jerk signal.
-The corresponding frequencies for the generated signal are shown in Figures~\ref{fig:CVAE_gen}\textbf{c} and \ref{fig:GMM-CVAE_gen}\textbf{c}, where the highlighted regions represent the frequencies having the highest amplitudes, i.e., around 0~and~20~Hz.
-This shows the validity of the generated signal.
+\textbf{Generation of new jerk signals by sampling from the latent space:} Conditional generative models allow the decoder to be sampled under an explicit operating condition.
+Each displayed row is based on one representative stationary window.
+Its full torque-demand trajectory is used as the conditioning input, and for the CVAE a latent sample $\vecz \sim \mathcal{N}(\ten0,\tenI)$ is drawn from the prior and decoded together with the corresponding vehicle label.
+The scalar torque shown in the subplot title is the final torque value of the representative conditioning trajectory.
+Figures~\ref{fig:CVAE_gen} and \ref{fig:GMM-CVAE_gen}, the latter included in {\ref{appendixD:CVAE_results}} to avoid redundancies here, present these qualitative generations for the CVAE and GMM-CVAE, respectively.
+Figures~\ref{fig:CVAE_gen}\textbf{a} and \ref{fig:GMM-CVAE_gen}\textbf{a} show the generated jerk spectrograms, Figures~\ref{fig:CVAE_gen}\textbf{b} and \ref{fig:GMM-CVAE_gen}\textbf{b} show the corresponding jerk signals, and Figures~\ref{fig:CVAE_gen}\textbf{c} and \ref{fig:GMM-CVAE_gen}\textbf{c} show the associated frequency spectra.
+The highlighted regions again emphasize the dominant low-frequency and drivetrain-resonance bands.

 As in the unconditional case, Figures~\ref{fig:CVAE_gen} and \ref{fig:GMM-CVAE_gen} show that the conditional VAEs have effectively learned the underlying distribution of the jerk signals.
-Unlike the unconditional VAE, which could only generate jerk signals from labeled torque ranges, the conditional VAE allows for generating jerk signals by specifying a precise torque value as a condition.
+Unlike the unconditional VAE figure, which is based on posterior samples around representative reference windows, the CVAE figure is obtained by genuine prior sampling under explicit torque-demand and hardware conditions.
 This provides a significant advantage when using the VAE as a replacement in drivetrain simulations, where control over specific input parameters is a desired feature.
 The generated signals are also physically plausible in the CVAE and GMM-CVAE cases, as the jerk signals in the dataset used for training correspond to frequency regions with the highest amplitudes around 0-2 Hz and 8-12 Hz.